dstnbrkr/componentkit/_docs/datasource-gotchas.md

 ## Don't forget the initial section

 A datasource will initially be totally empty (no items and no sections).
-Inserting items in section 0 before inserting the section 0 will raise an exception.
+Inserting items in section 0 before inserting section 0 will cause an exception to be raised.

 {% highlight objc++ cssclass=redhighlight %}
 {% raw  %}